 Keep in mind the list below are the things that I use.
 Your machine and the items you like to use may be different.
-This is just to give you a point of reference and to assure you that my intricate boxes can be cut with a craft machine.
+This is just to give you a point of reference and to assure you that my intricate boxes and ornaments can be cut with a craft machine.
 (I promise… if you can’t get a good cut… it’s not the file.
 It’s either your machine settings, your mat or your paper.)

 Machine I use for cutting:

 Cricut Maker.
 She’s a sexy beast.

 Fine Point Blade.
 (I replaced the fine point blade after 6 months of heavy papercutting use.
 They last a long time.
 I only use it for cutting paper.)

 I started with an Explore Air 1 and had great results as well using equivalent settings .